A canine alien abduction

 I was not sure of their intent so I tried to keep my distance but my legs grew strangely weak and once again I became paralysed.
 The more I looked at the ETs the weaker I became.
 A dizzy sensation overwhelmed me and my ears began ringing.
 I dropped to the ground and the ETs scurried on-top of me.
 I passed out.

-When I finally came too one of the aliens, which I recognised from the original abduction, was looking down on me making a frightful hissing noise.
+When I finally came to, one of the aliens, which I recognized from the original abduction, was looking down on me making a frightful hissing noise.
 I could faintly hear the sound of excitable barking from within the ship.